 He lamented lack of seriousness on part of the previous government in developing higher education in the country.

-sought a briefing from HEC chief despite being the controller of the
+"Unfortunately, education had been among the lowest priority areas for the previous government," he said adding that the two former prime ministers never sought a briefing from HEC chief despite being the controller of the commission.

 Peshawar University to end BS programme evening shift